 The merit review ratings shall provide a rank order to the Selecting Official for final funding recommendations.
-The Selecting Official shall award in the rank order unless the proposal is justified to be selected out of rank order based upon (1), (2), (3), (5) and (6) of the following factors:
+The Selecting Official shall award in the rank order unless the proposal is justified to be selected out of rank order based upon one or more of the following factors:

 - (1) Availability of funding

 - (2) Balance/distribution of funds

 - a.
 Geographically

 - b.
 By type of institutions

 - c.
 By type of partners

 - d.
 By research areas

 - e.
 By project types

 - (3) Duplication of other projects funded or considered for funding by NOAA/federal agencies

 - (4) Program priorities and policy factors

-- (5) Applicant s prior award performance
+- (5) Applicant's prior award performance

 - (6) Partnerships with/Participation of targeted groups

+- (7) Adequacy of information necessary for NOAA staff to make a NEPA determination and draft necessary documentation before Recommendations for funding are made to the Grants Officer.

-- 4. Start Dates
+4. Start Dates

-March 1, 2005 or later should be used as the proposed start date on proposals, unless otherwise directed by the LCR Program Manager.
+March 1, 2006 or later should be used as the proposed start date on proposals, unless otherwise directed by the Federal Program Officer for this Cooperative Agreement.